 Risk Assessments

 Risk assessments are a great way to identify the key areas that are imposing a security risk on a business.
 This information can then be used to help guide you to the right solution and the best way to improve business security.
+Crucially, a thorough risk assessment extends beyond just intruder threats.
+It must encompass all potential vulnerabilities, including those related to safety and environmental factors.
+For instance, ensuring your fire alarm monitoring systems meet the required standards is just as vital as deterring intruders.

 High-Quality Security Systems

 A high-quality security system, with multiple components and features and sub-systems, will definitely work to improve the security of a business if they are not already in place.
 CCTV systems and intruder alarms are all great systems to install in order to both deter criminal activity and your business or client becoming a target of crime, as well as add that extra layer of protection to a site.
+Modern security systems go far beyond traditional cameras and sensors, now incorporating sophisticated video analytics and intelligent network capabilities to offer better detection and verification.

 Alarm Monitoring

-Professional alarm monitoring is an instant way to improve business security.
-This is because the monitoring provider will be notified whenever an alarm has been activated, whatever the day of the week or time of day, allowing for total 24/7 monitoring of the alarm system.
+The use of advanced video analytics and confirmation technology, detailed in our guide on how AI is reducing false alarms, is critical for rapid verification.
 They will also carry out a rapid response in the event of an emergency, such as contacting the police in the event of an intrusion.
 This means you can have total peace of mind that there is a dedicated team looking over the security of a site.
 In addition, alarm monitoring also allows for the reduction of false alarms, an add-on benefit for both business and end-user.

 Lone Worker Monitoring